 From a young age, I had a strong interest in justice, in right and wrong, and in the natural order of things.
 This interest led me to follow my dual career paths - the law and education.

 Following an idyllic childhood in Louisiana, I graduated from Princeton University and Yale Law School, separated by a stint in the army.
 After practicing with a large law firm in Seattle, I took a job at Western Washington University where I taught undergraduates to think about the relationship between law and society for 33 years.
-During that time I began to practice law part time at Brett Murphy, working on major cases.
-Now retired from teaching, I continue a part time law practice, helping other attorneys at Brett Murphy develop litigation strategy, write briefs, and argue motions and appeals.
+During that time I began to practice law part time at Brett Law, working on major cases.
+Now retired from teaching, I continue a part time law practice, helping other attorneys at Brett Law develop litigation strategy, write briefs, and argue motions and appeals.

-4) hiking, kayaking and exploring the world including Borneo, Zambia, the Queen Charlotte Islands, Chile, Trinidad-Tobago, Laos, Peru, Madagascar, Nepal, Central America, China, Venezuela, Artic Alaska, Tibet, Morocco, Argentina, Cambodia, and Europe.
+4) hiking, kayaking and exploring the world including Borneo, Zambia, the Queen Charlotte Islands, Chile, Trinidad-Tobago, Laos, Peru, Madagascar, Nepal, Central America, China, Venezuela, Arctic Alaska, Tibet, Morocco, Argentina, Cambodia, and Europe.

 - Princeton University ( B.A., summa cum laude, 1963)